onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 `IFRAME/RPC` is the easiest to explain, so we will start with it:

 - An iframe is rendered (comes from the `endpoint` in the service).
-- The rendered frames says its ready `WalletUtils.sendMsgToFCL("FCL:VIEW:READY")`.
+- The rendered frame says its ready `WalletUtils.sendMsgToFCL("FCL:VIEW:READY")`.
 - FCL will send the data to be dealt with: `WalletUtils.onMsgFromFCL("FCL:VIEW:READY:RESPONSE", ({ body, params, data }) => { ... })`
   - Where `body` is the stuff you care about, `params` and `data` are additional information you can provide in the service object.
 - The wallet sends back an Approved or Declined post message.
 (It will be a `f_type: "PollingResponse"`, which we will get to in a bit)